MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen1-copy-activity.md

 - **Connection type**: Select **Azure Data Lake Storage Gen1**.
 - **File path type**: You can choose **File path**, **Name range**, **Wildcard file path**, or **List of files** as your file path type.
 The configuration of each of these settings is：

-  - **File path**: If you choose this type, the data can be copied from the given container or folder/file path specified previously.
+  - **File path**: If you choose this type, the data can be copied from the specified folder/file path.
   - **Name range**: Retrieve folders/files with names before or after a specific value in alphabetical order.
 It utilizes the service-side filter for ADLS Gen1, which provides better performance than a wildcard filter.
 For more examples, got to [Name range filter examples](/azure/data-factory/connector-azure-data-lake-store#name-range-filter-examples).
       :::image type="content" source="./media/connector-azure-data-lake-storage-gen1/name-range.png" alt-text="Screenshot showing name range.":::